rjairath/blog/content/posts/2020-06-17-building-a-static-web-server-with-express.md

 });
 ```

 And that’s it!
-Run the code with node index-express and open the browser on localhost:4000 Here we don’t need to explicitly handle the content type or read files.
+Run the code with node index-express and open the browser on localhost:4000

+Unlike plain NodeJS, here we don’t need to explicitly handle the content type or read files.
 Express handles all that stuff for us.
-Express is great !